alberto-bottarini/bga-florenza/README.md

-# bga-florenza
+# BoardGameArena - Florenza: The Card Game

-BoardGameArena - Florenza: The Card Game
+Implementation of Florenza: The Card Game by Placentia Games for BoardGameArena platform.